 Is Chemo Mouthpiece™ safe?Yes, Chemo Mouthpiece was engineered by a cancer patient with fellow patients in mind.
-It’s simple makeup of FDA medical grade silicone/plastic, water and proprietary saline solution assure patients it’s a safe and effective non-toxic device.
+Its simple makeup of FDA medical grade silicone, water, and a proprietary saline solution assures patients it’s a safe and effective non-toxic device.
 Remember to follow proper care instructions to keep the device clean.

 Can I use the mouthpiece more than once?